TobyHFerguson/cdsw_install/README.md

 The CDSW instance you will get will be named after the public ip address of the cdsw instance.
 The name will be `ec2.PUBLIC_IP.xip.io`.
 See below for details.

 You will have to figure out what this PUBLIC_IP is using your aws console.

+All nodes in the cluster will contain the user `cdsw`.
+That user's password is `Cloudera1`.
+(If you used my mit kdc installation scripts from below then you'll also find that this user's kerberos username and password are `cdsw` and `Cloudera1` also).

 You will need to fix up two Yarn parameters using CM before the system is ready to run any Spark jobs: